vtfk/azure-storage-blob/README.md

 ## Connection

-Only supports shared access signature (SAS)
+Currently it only supports Shared Access Signature (SAS)

 Go to https://portal.azure.com